 When operating and manipulating arrays, their data is sometimes copied into a new array and sometimes not.
 This is often a source of confusion for beginners.
 There are three cases:

 2.4.1 No Copy at All

-Simple assignments make no copy of array objects or of their data.
+Simple assignments make no copy of objects or their data.

 Python passes mutable objects as references, so function calls make no copy.